comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 ## System evolution
 *This describes the fundamental assumptions on which the system is based, and any anticipated changes due to hardware evolution, changing user needs, and so on.
 This section is useful for system designers as it may help them avoid design decisions that would constrain likely future changes to the system.*

+The system is not expected to have hundreds of clients per day, but should be ready to expand easily in the event of increased demand.

+The free version of OpenWeatherMap allows for 60 responses per minute, we would have to purchase a plan for more requests if they become neccessary due to high demand.
+We can not afford this, so this is a limiting factor for our system.

+The database contains just data from the OpenWeatherMap, and we are right now not planning on storing anything else.
+The rate of expansion required for the database should be constant, and there are no foreseen rapid expansions planned.

 ## Appendices
 *These provide detailed, specific information that is related to the application being developed—for example, hardware and database descriptions.
 Hardware requirements define the minimal and optimal configurations for the system.
 Database requirements define the logical organization of the data used by the system and the relationships between data.*